HardisonCo/.github/international/liberia/lr-health/hms-agx/index.md

 ## Integration Points

-This document outlines how HMS-AGX is integrated with lr_Health systems in Liberia.
+This document outlines how HMS-AGX is integrated with lr-health systems in Liberia.